retinize/Animotive-Maya-Importer-Plugin/README.md

 2. Open Autodesk Maya.
 3. In the Script Editor, load the Python script file.

+### Pre-Requisites

+Target character model to which user wants to apply animation should have the same naming and the hierarchy as the character that animation was recorded with.

 ### Usage

 The script opens a new window in Maya named "Animotive Animation Transfer".
 It contains several UI elements for easy usage.